Theory and Ear Training

 This course is an introduction to common jazz keyboard techniques, chord symbols, and chord voicings.
 The focus is on current jazz performance practice.

 Surveys trends and styles of western music from medieval to the 21st century.

-The Opera Workshop is designed for high school students who are interested in musical theatre or opera performance.
+The Opera Workshop is designed for high school students who are interested in opera performance.
 The class works on performance and auditon techniques and presents a public performance at the end of the spring semester.
 Auditions are required.

 A class in elementary to intermediate piano for non-piano majors.
 Students having some or no prior training may register.

 A survey of the literature written for piano from Bach to the present with emphasis on the performing legacy left by the great pianists of the past such as Horowitz, Michelangeli, Hess, and Lipatti.
 History of works will be presented, and in addition to listening to recordings, student will be invited and encouraged to perform the works being studied.

 The art of making reeds for the oboe is an essential part of the tonal, aural and acoustic development as an oboist.
 As the student’s concept of how to use their air changes in conjunction with the demands of the music, so does the reed, thus the need for the skill to continually subtly change the reed to meet these new demands.
 This class will focus on each stage of the reed-making process such as cane selection, tying, scraping, pre-gouging and gouging.